benhamilton/benhamilton.github.io/now.md

 Right now, working remotely as I have done for the last 3+ years.
 The lockdowns and border closures due to COVID-19 have meant that travel has been a little more difficult, but not impossible.

-Solution Architect for [Evolution Marketing Services](http://evolutionmarketing.com.au/), basically helping our clients understand and solve their problems using CRM and Marketing Automation using Agile methods.
-SugarCRM, Sugar Market, Zendesk, StarfishETL, Act-on, MailChimp, Act!, JIRA, Confluence, Git/GitHub and [more](http://ben.hamilton.id.au/tools).
-I've been with Evolution Marketing for over 12 years now in various roles.
+Senior Solution Architect for [Evolution Marketing Services](http://evolutionmarketing.com.au/), basically helping our clients understand and solve their problems using CRM and Marketing Automation using Agile methods, see [about](https://ben.hamilton.id.au/about) and [tools](http://ben.hamilton.id.au/tools) for more info.
+I've been with Evolution Marketing since 2008.

 Current Projects:

-- Project that brings currently outsourced operations inhouse to the client.
-SugarCRM, telepohony, mapping, on premise legacy applications, ETL processes.
-- Project to implement CRM and integration with ERP solution.
-Custom API endpoints, poorly documented API for one product, SugarCRM, legacy sales app, ERP product.
+- Project implementing SugarCRM with an integration to custom ERP.
-- Project to implmenting software to help not just sales people, but management understand what's occuring.
-Zendesk, legacy JMS, new JMS, API fun and goodness.
+- Project implementing Zendesk Sell to help sales and admin, give management improved visibility into what's occuring.
+- Phase two of a project with SugarCRM doing custom integrations with external providers.
+- Project to migrate from SugarCRM Ent to SugarCRM Sell, revise and rework sales and admin processes as we do.

 Also doing:

 - Riding a Suzuki Bandit GSF1250 & Suzuki GS500 when in Australia, and a Honda XR400R when in Vanuatu and trying to travel and ride as much as possible everywhere I happen to be.
-- Practicing recurve bow archery.
-Typically outdoors at 20 and 30 metres with 28lb limbs.
+- Recurve bow archery, outdoors at 20 and 30 metres with 28lb limbs.
-- Still learning more about the Zettelkasten method of taking notes, it's already changed how I note take.
-If that interests you, go read this book [How to Take Smart Notes by Sönke Ahrens](https://www.amazon.com.au/dp/B06WVYW33Y/ref=cm_sw_em_r_mt_dp_U_7dIVEbJ9VHTM1)
+- Practicing [Zettelkasten](https://www.amazon.com.au/dp/B06WVYW33Y/ref=cm_sw_em_r_mt_dp_U_7dIVEbJ9VHTM1) note taking, using Logseq and Obsidian on local markdown files in a git repo.

 The countries I've visited, in order of visit are: